>

 Take advantage of SERP features

-Make sure you’re optimizing for things such as people also askfeatured snippets, Videos, and other SERP features.
+Make sure you’re optimizing for things such as AI overviews, people also askfeatured snippets, Videos, and other SERP features.

 While data suggests these SERP features reduce overall CTR on a result (more on that later), in most cases, getting into these SERP features will increase coverage and improve CTR compared to not showing in them.